VimukthiC/student-stress-predictor/README.md

   * Create the layout of the page using HTML tags
   * Style the home page using CSS
   * Use the Bootstrap framework

+Step 5 - Nav bar with HTML & CSS
+  * Create the navbar using HTML & Bootstrap
+  * Style the navbar using CSS
+  * Create navbar logo
+  * Create favicon